UPocek/SecureSoftwareDevelopment/Z2/README.md

 - users
 - - want to get services for free

+### Dilettantes

+Non-capable to hack system, but capable to trick users

+- scammers
+- - want to make user pay for their non-existing services
+- - - by replacing MegaTravel site
+- - - by making false companies
+- - - by hacking user's account

+### Hackers

+Capable to hack system

+- criminals
+- - want to steal user's PII and sell it
+- - want to steal user's payment information and use it

 ## B. Assets

-- user's PII
+- user's PII (confidentiality)
-- user's payment information
+- user's payment information (confidentiality)
-- user's behavior data
+- user's behavior data (confidentiality, integrity)
-- user's location
+- user's location (confidentiality)
-- company's turn-over
+- company's turn-over (confidentiality)
+- server usage data (availability)

 ## C. & D. Attack Surface